Kalana-Pankaja/Kalana-Pankaja/README.md

 # Welcome to My GitHub Profile

 Hi there!
-I'm **Kalana Pankaja**, a Computer Engineering undergraduate passionate about software development, web technologies, and open-source contributions.
+I'm **Kalana Pankaja**, a Computer Engineering undergraduate passionate about software development,problem solving, web technologies, and open-source contributions.

 ## 💫 About Me
 - 🎓 Studying **Computer Science and Engineering** at the **University of Moratuwa**